Neo Geo Architecture

 Now, even though the YM2610 is known for its FM synthesis, it houses additional functions that won’t go unnoticed by music composers [18]:

 • A Software-controlled Sound Generator (SSG): This is Yamaha’s name for a Programmable Sound Generator (PSG).
 In essence, the chip bundles a legacy Yamaha YM2149 inside, this can generate three square waves with optional noise.
-It also comes with a 16-bit envelope control.
+It also comes with an envelope control.

 • The original YM2149 came with an interface called ‘I/O ports’ to transfer data between the CPU and another component [19].
 Since this is now irrelevant, the embedded variant in the YM2610 doesn’t include it.